 South Miami is a somewhat small city located in the state of Florida.
-With a population of 12,242 people and five constituent neighborhoods, South Miami is the 186th largest community in Florida.
+With a population of 11,779 people and four constituent neighborhoods, South Miami is the 198th largest community in Florida.

 South Miami home prices are not only among the most expensive in Florida, but South Miami real estate also consistently ranks among the most expensive in America.

-South Miami is a decidedly white-collar city, with fully 90.27% of the workforce employed in white-collar jobs, well above the national average.
-Overall, South Miami is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in South Miami who work in management occupations (14.39%), office and administrative support (11.46%), and teaching (10.93%).
+South Miami is a decidedly white-collar city, with fully 91.42% of the workforce employed in white-collar jobs, well above the national average.
+Overall, South Miami is a city of professionals, managers, and service providers.
+There are especially a lot of people living in South Miami who work in management occupations (19.11%), sales jobs (9.71%), and business and financial occupations (8.97%).

 Despite being a small city, South Miami has a lot of people using the subway to get to and from work every day.
 Most of these people on the subway are using it to get to good jobs in other cities.

-The per capita income in South Miami in 2010 was $33,468, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
-This equates to an annual income of $133,872 for a family of four.
+The per capita income in South Miami in 2018 was $49,673, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $198,692 for a family of four.
 However, South Miami contains both very wealthy and poor people as well.

-South Miami is a very ethnically-diverse city.
+South Miami is an extremely ethnically-diverse city.
 The people who call South Miami home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in South Miami, accounting for 57.70% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of South Miami residents report their race to be White, followed by Black or African-American.
-South Miami also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 46.34% of the city’s residents.
-Important ancestries of people in South Miami include Irish, English, French , and Italian.
+Important ancestries of people in South Miami include Irish, Brazilian, German, Italian, and Haitian.

-The most common language spoken in South Miami is English.
-Other important languages spoken here include Spanish and French.
+The most common language spoken in South Miami is Spanish.
+Other important languages spoken here include English and French.